What to Pack for a Family Trip to Montenegro

 Gear We Recommend for Families

-We travel with:
+We travel with the below

-• Two backpacks for adults
+• Two Traveler type backpacks for adults

 • One mini backpack each for the kids